On the Existence of Weighted-cscK Metrics: Introduction

 for some constants $\delta>0$, $C>0$, and any $\phi\in\cE^1_{K}(X, \omega)$. \end{thm}

 To show (2) implies (1), we consider the following weighted version of the continuity path of Chen \cite{Ch18} for weighted extremal metrics,

-where $\theta$ is a $K$-invariant smooth positive $(1,1)$-form in the same class of $\omega$. \begin{remark} The idea of the continuity path \eqref{Chen-continuous path} can be seen from the variational picture.
+where $\theta$ is a $K$-invariant smooth positive $(1,1)$-form in the same class of $\omega$ and $\underline{\theta}$ is defined by \eqref{const theta_lower_bar}, which is a constant only depending on $[\omega]$ by \cite[Lemma 2]{Lah19}. \begin{remark} The idea of the continuity path \eqref{Chen-continuous path} can be seen from the variational picture.
 Since $-\Ric(\omega)$ may not be positive, replacing a small part of the term $-\EE_\vv^\Ric$ in the weighted Mabuchi functional by $\EE_\vv^\theta$ for some positive (1,1)-form $\theta$ will make the weighted Mabuchi functional more coercive.
 Intuitively, this makes \eqref{Chen-continuous path} always solvable for $t\in [0,1)$.

 Such continuity method is used in \cite{CC21a,CC21b} for the resolution of the cscK problem.
 The idea of using continuity path to solve Monge-Amp\`ere type equations dates back to the fundamental work of \cite{Yau78}. \end{remark}